eqNj/eqN-PD2-Filter/README.md

 ![Ground Loot](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Loot.jpg)

-This filter is up-to-date for Season 4 of Project Diablo 2!
+These filters are up-to-date for Season 4 of Project Diablo 2!

-You can find my loot filter(s) either here or on the Project Diablo 2 game launcher.
+You can find these loot filters either here (on GitHub) or through the Project Diablo 2 game launcher.

 If you would like to contact me, find me in the official PD2 Discord with the name eqN.

+#### There are three versions of the eqN filter:

+##### Relaxed - Ideal for early ladder where almost anything can be an upgrade and low tier items can be valuable.
+Also good for "Solo Self Found" style players or those playing singleplayer.
+This is the base filter upon which the following two versions are based.

+##### Strict - Ideal for well geared characters or those who wish to only see generally useful items or more specialized class items specifically for their current character's class.

+##### SuperStrict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
+Tailored to only show non-set/unique armors or weapons that could potentially fetch a decently high value in trading.
+Useful for those who regularly run high density maps and dungeons.

-There is both a Relaxed (Default) and Strict version of my filter.
-The differences are subtle and described below at the end of the features section.
+###### The differences between these filters, relative to the Relaxed filter as a baseline, are further described below, at the end of the 'Features' section.

-Originally, this was a remastered version of Kryszard's Project Diablo 2 loot filter from Season 1.
-Now, due to many differences this filter is all its own.
-I do want to give a big thanks to him for his awesome work on his filter though!

-For those familiar, I have kept many of the features of Kryszard's filter intact.
-I have added several quality of life features, cleaned up a lot of the syntax and formatting, thoroughly refined the drops shown throughout leveling and endgame, and much more.

-This filter is generally less strict than other filters available but still focused.
+The Relaxed filter is generally less strict than other filters available but still focused.
 It is especially focused on optimizations as you level and slightly more lenient in the endgame by comparison.

-This filter is for those of us used to life without one.
+The Relaxed filter is for those used to life without one.
 Those of us who like quality of life improvements but don't want potentially useful items hidden from them.

-Solo players, hardcore players, or simply those seeking out less commonly used items for specialty builds may find this filter most useful compared to others.
-This filter will show you if anything usable, even into the late game, would drop for any class.
+The Relaxed filter will show you if anything usable, even into the late game, would drop for any class.
 Period.

+Solo players, hardcore players, or simply those seeking out less commonly used items for specialty builds may find these filters most useful compared to others.

-This filter doesn't try to make all the decisions for you.
-You will see things that you may or may not be inclined to pick up, but it is always reasonable why you're seeing these items.
+These filters don't try to make all the decisions for you.
+You will see things that you may or may not be inclined to pick up, but it is always reasonable why you're seeing these items if you understand the nuances of itemization in Diablo 2.

-My philosophy, and playstyle, have always been that you should be allowed to decide what items are worth picking up for yourself.
-Knowledge is power.

 ## Features